omphilejmatsobe/alx-system_engineering-devops/command_line_for_the_win/README.md

-dding files to the remote machine
+SFTP - adding files to the remote machine

 1 - open the directory of the files through the terminal 2 - Connect to the remote machine through port 22(SFTP)